 In addition to the planned expenditure in 2019/20 the Council is conscious of the need to future-proof its financial position by strengthening reserves in preparation for the possible introduction of Referendum Rules by HMG governing future precept increases, and to allow provision for increased costs from the devolution of certain services from ECC to parishes.
 Failure by WMTC to take appropriate action now would inevitably jeopardise future services and the general well-being of its open spaces and facilities.

-To learn more of the working of this Council please come along to WMTC’s Annual Town Meeting on the 25th April, to be held at the Royal British Legion Hall, where the Mayor will be outlining some of the work this Council has carried out over the last 12 months.
-The special guest at this meeting will be Inspector Jonathan Evans of Essex Police who will be talking about policing on Mersea.
+This Council held the Annual Town Meeting on the 25th April at the Royal British Legion Hall.
+The Mayor outlined some of the work this Council has carried out over the last 12 months.
+The special guest at this meeting was Inspector Jonathan Evans of Essex Police who spoke about policing on Mersea.